harshakrishna15/SlopScan/README.md

-# ShelfScan
+# SlopScan

 Scan a food product photo to see its nutrition, eco-score, and greener alternatives.
 Built with React, FastAPI, Gemini Vision, and Actian VectorDB.

 ## What is This?

-ShelfScan is a web app that helps you make smarter food choices.
+SlopScan is a web app that helps you make smarter food choices.
 Point your camera at any food product, and it will:

 1. **Identify the product** using Gemini Vision AI
 2. **Look it up** in a database of thousands of real products from OpenFoodFacts